l0g1c-80m8/3d-motion-planning/README.md

 - [ ] Implement with D* Lite.
 - [ ] Implement with RTT*.
 - [ ] Implement with Probabilistic Roadmap.
+- [ ] Implement as a Markov Decision Process Problem.